Symposium

 Continuing Education Units

-The Indiana Behavioral Health and Human Services Licensing Board has approved this organization to provide Category I Continuing Education for LSW, LCSW, LMFT, LMHC, LAC, LCAC and HSPP.
+The Indiana Behavioral Health and Human Services Licensing Board has approved this organization to provide Category I Continuing Education for LSW, LCSW, LMFT, LMHC, LAC, and LCAC.
 However, licensees must judge the program's relevance to their professional practice.
 Indiana CEU Provider #98000555A.
-HSPP Provider #98000597A.
 All CEUs will be distributed at the conclusion of the event.

 Registration is open!